-Annually, a DtWT Dinner Celebration is held to honor the top student writers from each school, with one girl and one boy chosen as Pittsburgh “National Ambassadors” on the basis of their writing content and interview with Judges.
+The Pittsburgh “Do the Write Thing Challenge” was established in 2007 by the Family Court Division of The Allegheny County Court of Common Pleas at the behest of then, Administrative Judge Kim Berkeley Clark.
+Judge Clark appointed Judge Dwayne D. Woodruff and wife, Joy Maxberry Woodruff to establish and chair the Pittsburgh program.
+Annually, a DtWT Dinner Celebration is held to honor the top student writers from each school, with one male and female student chosen as Pittsburgh's “National Ambassadors” based on their writing content and interview with Judges.
 The 'Ambassadors are honored at the DtWT National Recognition Week in Washington, DC, where they meet with national leaders and discuss youth violence issues.
 A book of the writings of each city’s Ambassadors is inducted in United States Library of Congress.

 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site.

 Take a moment to learn more about The National Campaign to Stop Violence.